 After two days of overcast, rainy weather I woke up to a beautiful, sunny Saturday morning in Rome.
-I was relieved the rain had vanished as today I’d be joining Walks of Italy’s Food Tour of Rome (a big part of which happened outside) and if it was half as good as the Wine and Food Tasting I did yesterday with Vino Roma it would be brilliant!
+I was relieved the rain had vanished as today I’d be joining Walks of Italy’s Rome Food Tour with Pizza-Making, Trattoria Tastings & Gelato (a big part of which happened outside) and if it was half as good as the Wine and Food Tasting I did yesterday with Vino Roma it would be brilliant!

 Fresh Bread and Pizza Bianca